ga-curriculum/intermediate-python-for-scripting/modules-and-packages/README.md

   <span class="subhead">Modules and Packages</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will understand how to create, import, and use modules in Python.
-They'll also learn about packages and how to organize code into directories.
+**Learning objective:** By the end of this lesson, students will understand how to import and use modules in Python.

 ## Using built-in modules